NGC 4696

 NGC 4696 is an elliptical galaxy.
 It lies around 145,000,000 ly away in the constellation Centaurus.
 It is the brightest galaxy in the Centaurus Cluster, a large, rich cluster of galaxies in the constellation of the same name.
 The galaxy is surrounded by many dwarf elliptical galaxies also located within the cluster.
 There is believed to be a supermassive black hole at the center of the galaxy.

+One supernova, SN 2017ejb (type Ia, mag.
+17.2), was discovered in NGC 4696 on 28 May, 2017.